axolsai/webai-js/README.md

 - 🌐 **Pure Client-Side**: Run AI models entirely in the browser
 - 🔒 **Privacy-First**: Data never leaves the user's device
 - 📦 **Zero Backend Costs**: No server infrastructure needed
+- 🚀 **Easy Setup**: No headaches with packages - just one simple installation
 - 🎯 **Standardized API**: Same interface across all models
-- ⚡ **Smart Auto-Mode**: Automatically optimizes for device capabilities
 - 🔄 **Streaming Support**: Real-time generation with streaming
-- 💾 **Efficient Caching**: Models downloaded once, cached locally
-- 🛠️ **Framework Agnostic**: Works with React, Vue, Angular, Next.js, and more
+- 🛠️ **Framework Compatible**: Works with React, Vue, Angular, Next.js, and more

 ## 📦 Installation